-The railway corridor and MEMM4 located on adjacent lands to the north and west of the property provide suitable foraging, movement and thermoregulation habitat for SAR snakes.
+The railway corridor and meadow located on adjacent lands to the east of the property provide suitable foraging, movement and thermoregulation habitat for SAR snakes.
 Brush piles that could be used for cover were noted at the northern property limit as well.
-Additionally, several Digger Crayfish burrows were noted along the margins of the adjacent MEMM4 community.
+Additionally, several Digger Crayfish burrows were noted along the margins of the adjacent meadow community.
 Butler's Gartersnake (END) are known to utilize these burrows for overwintering hibernaculum habitat.
-The THDM5 and WODM5 communities along the northern property border contained several decommission/buried CSP culverts which could be functioning as potential snake hibernaculum habitat.
 Mitigation measures to protect SAR reptiles can be found in Section 6.1.